Iron He-triplet signatures of shocks in the hottest galaxy clusters. Z/W line ratio, line broadening, and electron-ion temperature equilibration: Model

 \subsection{Line broadening}

 The broadening of the Fe~XXV and Fe~XXVI lines is the direct proxy of ion motions.
 It can be subdivided into thermal motions of individual ions and macroscopic motions of the plasma.
 Since the velocity of thermal motions scales as $\left ( \frac{T_Z}{m_Z}\right )^{1/2}$, where $m_Z\approx 2Z m_{\rm p}$ is the mass of the ion, the contribution of thermal motions to the line width is the smallest for heavy ions, which, therefore, provide the best constraints on the ICM velocities.
-Most often, the CEI conditions are assumed and $T_Z=T_{\rm e}$.
-This allows constraining the temperature from the broad-band X-ray spectrum and measuring the velocity broadening.
+Most often, the CIE conditions are assumed and $T_Z=T_{\rm e}$.
+This allows constraining the temperature from the broad-band X-ray spectrum and the line ratios, predicting pure thermal broadening and determining an additional velocity broadening needed to describe the observed line width.
 These assumptions, however, may not be valid downstream of the shock.
-As shown in Fig.~\ref{f:coulomb}, the temperature of iron ions can be larger than the electron temperature for $\tau\lesssim 10^{13}\,{\rm cm^{-3}s}$, while for $\tau\lesssim 10^{11}\,{\rm cm^{-3}s}$, even the CIE assumption is not valid.
+As shown in Fig.~\ref{f:coulomb}, the temperature of iron ions can be higher than the electron temperature for $\tau\lesssim 10^{13}\,{\rm cm^{-3}s}$, while for $\tau\lesssim 10^{11}\,{\rm cm^{-3}s}$, even the CIE assumption is not valid.
 Figure~\ref{f:broadening} illustrates these cases for our fiducial model with pure Coulomb collisions and no plasma bulk motions.
 In reality, supersonic bulk motions, contributing to the observed line width, must be present in the shock scenario unless the normal to the shock front is exactly in the sky plane.
 Essentially, the excess broadening of lines (e.g., in the $T_Z\propto m_ZT_{\rm p}$ scenario) is the result of isotropisation of the ions' velocity jump at the shock front.
 Therefore, the correct interpretation of the observed broadened lines requires some knowledge of the flow geometry.